Rudra-Sankha-Sinhamahapatra/Exness-V2/README.md

 * **Server**
   Express.js backend that exposes HTTP APIs for user requests (balances, trades, wallet initialization).
   Communicates with the Engine using Redis **queues**.
+  Performs direct reads from Main DB for authentication and asset validation.

 * **Engine**
   Core trading engine that: